Karimi-Lab/inucs/README.md

     * `<working_dir>`: a folder containing all the intermediary and cached files.
 These include the resulting matrices with nucleosome-nucleosome interaction counts.
 Specifying the `<working_dir>` is optional, and if missing, the program will auto-generate a name based on the name of the interactions input file, `<interacts>`.

       If the optional `-z` flag is used, the intermediary files in the `<working_dir>` will be compressed using the `gzip` format.
+Please note that while this option helps to save space, it can slow down the program noticeably.

-      If the optional `--refresh` flag is used, it starts from scratch and recreates the intermediary files as needed.
+      If the optional `--refresh` flag is used, it starts from scratch and recreates the intermediary files.